aphan54/NS_build/README.md

 ---

 Begin by targeting a 900 m²+ block (e.g., 32 Ormonde Road’s 1,100 m² lot) in St Leonards, Artarmon, Lane Cove, Lindfield, Roseville, or Roseville Chase.
 Verify zoning and Metro proximity with the council, and evaluate site constraints for feasibility.
-The updated land cost ($3.92M avg for 900 m², $4.91M for 1,100 m²) reflects insurance-based valuation—let me know if further adjustments are needed!
+The updated land cost ($1.99M avg for 900 m², $1.78M for 1,100 m²) reflects insurance rebuild valuation—let me know if further adjustments are needed!